ldayton/Driftwave/docs/src/introduction.md

 - **Cross-Platform by Design**:
   - 🌐 WebAssembly bundles for browsers, for web audio
   - 🖥️ Native runtimes on macOS, Windows, and Linux
-  - 🔊 Default playback with CPAL, with FMOD and PortAudio bindings also provided
+  - 🔊 Default native playback with FMOD
 - **🔍 Built for Analysis**: Not just pretty graphics—an engine ready for phonetics research, bioacoustics, and industrial signal analysis with sample-level precision.

 ## Technology